mgfeller/countdown-timer-v2/README.md

 - Added cleanup to release wake lock on component unmount
 - Implemented proper error handling for wake lock API
 - Added console logging for wake lock status tracking

+### Prompt #13: Wake Lock Status Indicator
+**Date**: Current
+**Request**: "add a label next to the state label indicating whether a wake lock has been acquired or not" **Implementation**:
+- Added `wakeLockActive` state variable to track wake lock status
+- Updated wake lock functions to set status when acquired/released
+- Added wake lock status indicator next to state indicator
+- Visual styling: blue background when active, gray when inactive
+- Real-time status updates when wake lock is acquired or released
+- Proper error handling to set status to inactive on failure
+- Clean UI layout with both state and wake lock indicators

 ---